Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Introduction

 \section{Introduction}

 In this paper, we consider first-order methods for minimization of a convex function over a simple convex set.
-The renaissance of such methods started more than ten years ago and was mostly motivated by large-scale problems in data analysis, imaging, machine learning.
-Simple black-box oriented methods like Mirror Descent \cite{nemirovsky1983problem} or Fast Gradient Method \cite{nesterov1983method}, which were known in 1980s, got a new life.
+The renaissance of such methods started more than ten years ago and was mostly motivated by large-scale problems in data analysis, imaging and machine learning.
+Simple black-box oriented methods like Mirror Descent \cite{nemirovsky1983problem} or Fast Gradient Method \cite{nesterov1983method}, which were known in the 1980s, got a new life.

 For a long time algorithms and their analysis were, mostly, separate for two main classes of problems.
 The first class, with optimal method being Mirror Descent, is the class of non-smooth convex functions with bounded subgradients.
 The second is the class of smooth convex functions with Lipschitz-continuous gradient, and the optimal method for this class is Fast Gradient Method.
 An intermediate class of problems with H\"older-continuous subgradient was also considered and optimal methods for this class were proposed in \cite{nemirovskii1985optimal}.
 However, these methods require to know the H\"older constant.
 In 2013, Nesterov proposed a Universal Fast Gradient Method \cite{nesterov2015universal} which is free of this drawback and is uniformly optimal for the class of convex problems with H\"older-continuous subgradient in terms of black-box information theoretic lower bounds \cite{nemirovsky1983problem}.
-In 2016, Gasnikov and Nesterov proposed a Universal Triangle Method \cite{gasnikov2016universal}, which possesses all the properties of Universal Fast Gradient Method, but uses only one proximal mapping instead of two, as opposed to previous version.
+In 2012, Lan proposed a Fast gradient method with one prox-mapping for stochastic optimization problems \cite{lan2012optimal}.
+In 2016, Gasnikov and Nesterov proposed a Universal Triangle Method \cite{gasnikov2016universal}, which possesses all the properties of Universal Fast Gradient Method, but uses only one proximal mapping instead of two, as opposed to the previous version.
 We also mention the work \cite{lan2015generalized}, where the authors introduce a method which is uniformly optimal for convex and non-convex problems with H\"older-continuous subgradient, and the work \cite{yurtsever2015universal}, in which a universal primal-dual method is proposed to solve linearly constrained convex problems.